 If you're interested in the entering the world of IT, you are probably aware at the speed in which new technologies, software and systems can evolve.
 Ignoring your need to stay ahead of the latest industry trends and learnings will only harm your ability to succeed.

-By making an ongoing commitment to self-education, combined with online courses, seminars and professional workshops, you’ll be well-placed to understand how to capitalise on industry changes to enhance your skills and develop your career.
+By making an ongoing commitment to self-education, combined with online courses, seminars and professional workshops, you’ll be well-placed to understand how to capitalise on industry changes to enhance your IT skills and develop your career.

 3. Update your online profile